 This results in multiple online attempts, or deferring to another channel to register the claim, such as phone, fax or mail.

-Of the online applications received, the data provided is often low quality not not to the right level of detail WorkCover needs to register the claim, requiring follow-up phone calls to gather the correct information.
+Of the online applications received, the data provided is often low quality and not to the right level of detail WorkCover needs to register the claim, requiring follow-up phone calls to gather the correct information.

 Incorrectly filled claim forms and claims made through analog channels have a significantly higher administrative burden on the customer support staff, add delays to registration and decision timeframes and may require the injured worker to tell their story multiple times.